kteja-dss/csfle-python-json-sr/README.md

 Steps to run the demo

+- Create a new .env file in the root project
-- Configure the environment variables with the appropriate values
+- Configure the environment variables in the .env file with the appropriate values.
+Sample reference can be found in .env.sample file.
 - Run producer and consumer scripts in the separate terminals
 - Verify the name field is encrypted by looking at the record in the cloud console